From the Cosmos to Man and back. A reading of Plate B in Aby Warburg’s Mnemosyne Atlas

 Different degrees of the cosmic system’s influence on Man.
 Harmonic correspondences.
 Later, conversion of harmony to abstract geometry, rather than one that is cosmically determined (da Vinci).

-Together with the note on Plate B, the significance of the montage can also be deciphered by the text of the conference that Warburg held on 25 April 1925, which has recently been published together with accompanying iconographic materials, some of which coincide with the images on the plate.
+Together with the note on Panel B, the significance of the montage can also be deciphered by the text of the conference that Warburg held on 25 April 1925, recently published together with accompanying iconographic materials, some of which coincide with the images on the panel.
 The opening lines of this invaluable text read:

 In the montage, the two Renaissance works by Leonardo da Vinci and Albrecht Dürer respectively – two examples of “modern Man’s attempt to free himself” – are surrounded by various images taken from manuscripts and later printed works ascribable to the tradition of daemonic astrology in which the body of homo zodiacalis appears, fully or in part, to be surrounded, marked and constellated by astrological and planetary signs.